Skip to content

 Weather vs. whether

-Is it whether, weather, or wether?
-One spelling refers to one of two possible choices, the other describes what the conditions are like outside—but which is which?
-Let’s take a closer look.
+Is the right word whether, weather, or wether?
+One spelling refers to one of two possible choices, the other describes what the conditions are like outside, and one is a male sheep.

 • Whether is a conjunction that refers to two or more possibilities; as in, “I’m wondering whether to have the fish or the beef”.

-• Wether is a male sheep that’s been castrated, and it’s probably not the word you’re looking for.
+A wether is a term for a male sheep that’s been castrated, and is probably not the word you’re looking for.
+It does make for some fun trivia though.

 Origin of weather/whether